 If you do not have the Currency of the country or area you are visiting on your Card, you can still use it to make a payment.
 Merchant transactions and ATM withdrawals in a currency other than a Currency you have available on your Card will be debited according to the default order of priority, which is as follows: USD, GBP, EUR and AUD, at an exchange rate determined by MasterCard on the day the transaction is processed, increased by the FX Margin (or foreign exchange margin).
 See the Fees and Limits section for more information.

-1 The Card can only be used outside the Common Monetary Area, being South Africa, Lesotho, Swaziland and Namibia.
+The Card can only be used outside the Common Monetary Area, being South Africa, Lesotho, Swaziland and Namibia.
+The Card may be used for online purchases provided that the website used is not registered in the Common Monetary Area.

-You can reload funds onto your Multi-currency Cash Passport in person at any participating Purchase Location.
+You can reload funds onto your Cash Passport in person at any participating Purchase Location.

 Click here for more information on how to reload your Card.